 The Wi-Fi connection to a smartphone is now complete.

-- For how to terminate the Wi-Fi connection, see Terminating Wi-Fi Connections. - To reconnect via Wi-Fi, see Reconnecting via Wi-Fi.
+- Operate the camera using Camera Connect (2). - For how to terminate the Wi-Fi connection, see Terminating Wi-Fi Connections. - To reconnect via Wi-Fi, see Reconnecting via Wi-Fi.